Pimples after microneedling - why do you get them and how do you avoid them?

 2. Keep the skin clean

-Gently cleanse with a mild product.
-Avoid scrubbing, brushing, or using acids for the first day.
+Gently clean with a mild product.
+Avoid scrubbing, brushing, or using acids for the first 24 hours.

 3. Avoid strong active ingredients immediately after

-Retinol, strong acids and strong vitamin C can trigger irritation and make the skin more reactive in the first few days.
+Retinol, strong acids, and potent vitamin C can trigger irritation and make the skin more reactive the first few days.

 Read more about what you should not do after microneedling to reduce the risk of reactions.